 The content is delivered asynchronous via an online learning management system, Blackboard.
 The internet instructor provides an opportunity for interaction with program faculty while in the comfort of learning in your own home and office.

 Note: Many businesses, especially government agencies or health institutions, utilize security firewalls.
 Access to web links within program and communication from the instructor, or other students may be blocked.
 We recommend not using your work email address for this course.

 The University of Southern Indiana Center for Health Professions Lifelong Learning designates this activity for 48 contact hours for nurses.

-The University of Southern Indiana Center for Health Professions Lifelong Learning designates this knowledge based CPE activity for 4.8 CEU's or 48 contact hours for completion of this program.
+The University of Southern Indiana Center for Health Professions Lifelong Learning designates this knowledge based CPE activity for 48 contact hours for completion of this program.
 Pharmacists who request to have their contact hours reported to the Certified Pharmacy Education Monitor (CPE) must indicate this request during registration and include the correct NABP e-PID# and Birthdate (mmdd).Pharmacists will receive 48 contact hours for completion of this program.